SmokinCaterpillar/pypet/doc/source/tutorial.rst

                           comment='Contains a pandas data frame with all firing rates.')

-Since we are no longer in the run phase, this result will be found in `traj.results.summary.firing_rate`.
+Since we are no longer in the run phase, this result will be found in `traj.results.summary.firing_rate` and **no** name of any single run will be added.

-So this is our post processing where we simply collected all firing rates and sorted them into a table.
+So this was our post-processing where we simply collected all firing rates and sorted them into a table.
 You can do much more in the post processing phase.
+You could load all computed data and look at it.
 You could even expand the trajectory to trigger a new run phase.
 Accordingly, you can adaptively and iteratively search the parameter space.
 You can even do this on the fly, while there are still single runs being executed, see :ref:`more-about-postproc`.